All About Japanese JLPT 2026 Exam

 What is the validity of JLPT scores?

-Unlike Spanish SIELE, Korean TOPIK, or French TCF Canada scores, JLPT scores never expire.
-So, once you pass, your score and certificate will be valid for life.
+Unlike SIELE, Korean TOPIK, or TCF Canada scores, JLPT scores never expire.
+Once you pass, your score and certificate will remain valid for life.

 For example, some organizations only accept certifications from the past two to five years.
 In general, it does not matter when you take the test.